spargojs/spargo/README.md

 #### @text

-Used to display a piece of state as a value
+Used to display a piece of state as a value.

 ```html
 <div ignite="home">